 Through education, I gained both knowledge and the ability to reason and exercise judgement in those domains.

-Companies that want transformation for agility and better results, need more than behaviors that can be trained.
+Companies that want transformation for agility and better results, need more than trained behaviors.
 They need employees who can think, reason, and exercise judgment.
 People may need new skills and behaviors–they also need to understand the why and when for choosing one behavior, skill, practice, or process over another.

 Training AND Education